-Reading quizzes, research participation, and the open educational resource assignment will receive a mark of 0 if they are not submitted prior to the due date.
-The lowest two reading quiz marks will be dropped.
+Reading quizzes, laboratory assignments, research participation, and the open educational resource assignment will receive a mark of 0 if they are not submitted prior to the due date.
+The lowest two reading quiz and the lowest four laboratory assignment marks will be dropped.
 Any other assignments not passed on by the due date will receive a "0".